-For those of us who aren’t just fans of the music, but followers of the contest itself, it is a disappointment that the EBU failed to oversee a fitting anniversary show that recognised the true values and history of a contest.
-Particularly at a time when it has seen difficult and challenging times.
+It's a disappointment that the EBU failed to oversee a fitting anniversary show that recognised the true values and history of the contest.

 A changing contest in the midst of a reforming Executive Producer

-Bosnia and Herzegovina tried, but ultimately couldn’t stump up the cash.
+Bosnia and Herzegovina tried, but ultimately can't stump up the cash.

 But don’t worry because we can all cheer for the Australian victory that might be just around the corner and forget all about them.